Learn to Hunt

-Campground hosts are a crucial for the success of our state park systems in Iowa.
+Campground hosts are provided a free campsite while they are actively hosting during the camping season.
 The average host volunteers 20 – 40 hours per week while living on site in their own camper.

 Campground hosts . . .

-The requirements to be a campground host are the ability to commit to at least four consecutive weekends and pass a criminal background check according to Unsupervised Volunteers Background Check Policy.
+All campground hosts must pass a criminal background check according to Unsupervised Volunteers Background Check Policy.

 Parks Currently Needing Hosts: